Music Hall Cinema

 No one has favorited this theater yet

-Originally built in 1280, The Music Hall, Chester, which had entrances in both Northgate Street and St. Werberg Street, ran films from the early part of the twentieth century.
+Originally built in 1280, by 1855 the upper part of the building had been used as the Theatre Royal was altered to become the Music Hall.
+It had entrances in both Northgate Street and St. Werberg Street, ran films from the early part of the twentieth century.
 This was on an occasional basis between lectures and concerts.
 In 1908 The London Animated Picture Company put in an appearance.
 Films were screened on a regular basis from 1915, when it was known as Music Hall Pictures.
 In 1921, a company called Chester Music Hall (1921) Ltd. had the hall reconstructed to the designs of architects E.J.
 Muspratt & George E. Tonge.
 It was decided to move the screen from the St. Werberg Street end to the Northgate Street end.
 Its first screening under the new management was "The Kid" starring Charlie Chaplin, which was shown in November 1921.

 The Music Hall Cinema was closed by the Rank Organisation on 29th April 1961 with “Never on Sunday”.
 This was a fitting title as the the hall never opened on a Sunday.
 It became a Reject shop and is now in use as a Superdrug pharmacy store.
 The Northgate Street entrance has been re-built, but the St. Werberg Street entrance and façade remain original.